 Richie, Des, Sammy, Robbie, Johnny and Jerome, hail from Coolboy, Co.
 Wicklow, six brothers with just over a decade between the eldest and youngest.
 Their passion for singing and performing, combined with a genuine closeness, stems from a childhood filled with music and singing, a love they carried with them through the years into adulthood.
-Credit must be given to their father Richard, and mother Breda, for nurturing and encouraging these gifts from an early age and introducing them to a world of music and entertainment.
+Credit must be given to their father Richard, and their late mother Breda, for nurturing and encouraging these gifts from an early age and introducing them to a world of music and entertainment.
 In the seventies and eighties their parents had their own popular country band ‘The Moonsiders’, performing at dances and shows across the country.

 Sadly, their mother Breda lost her battle against breast cancer in 1990 at the young age of 38, leaving the young family of boys relying on the strength of their father and the support of family and friends to get through an extremely difficult period.
 Richard undoubtedly proved his strength and the men that the boys became are testament to this fact.